Artificial Intelligence to Shake Up Employee Monitoring

 This type of data analysis can yield valuable information that can be used for multiple purposes.
 For example, performance reviews can be enhanced with hard data, resources can be allocated more effectively, and workflow can be improved to increase overall efficiency.
 The end result is a more streamlined, productive working environment.

-What can AI do to Detect Employee Stress and Interpersonal Conflict?
+What Can AI Do to Detect Employee Stress and Interpersonal Conflict?

 AI isn’t just about improving workflow efficiency or reducing security risks.
 It can also play a significant role in managing workplace culture.
 For example, AI can analyze employee communication channels, such as emails, chats, and social media posts, to gauge sentiment.